atmos/pars/README.markdown

 A gem that provides parse routines for various linux file formats.
 A lot of config and backup file formats on linux can be parsed into simple data structures.
-The goal here is to write real grammars for things like lvmbackups and xenstore-ls output into hashes we can work with easily in Ruby.
+The goal here is to write real grammars for things like lvmbackups and xenstore-ls output so we can access the data easily in Ruby.
 We're using [treetop](http://http://github.com/nathansobo/treetop/tree/master/ ) for the fun ones.